 Although minor upgrades to your period home are not always required in conservation areas, many conservation area homes are protected by Article 4 Directions.
 When these directions are in place, property owners are required to seek planning permission before starting any work, upgrades, or additions to their homes.

-When you’re ready to upgrade your home, you should talk to our technicians.
+So when you’re ready to upgrade the windows in your home, please talk to one of our highly experienced technicians.
 We partner with a local architect who works closely with Local Authorities so we can ensure your project is approved and runs smoothly from start to finish.